richiverse/html2pdf/README.md

 # html2pdf
-Use pdfkit and Zappa to generate PDFs given a string
+Use xhtml2pdf and Zappa to generate PDFs given a string